 7. Look for Small Pieces of Antler: It is pretty rare when I am shed hunting that a shed antler is just sitting there in the open with its tines sticking up.
 I usually find sheds by first spotting a piece of the antler.
 Sometimes it is just something that doesn't look right and deserves further inspection.
 Similar to when you are deer hunting, look for pieces and parts rather than the whole animal.

-8. Carry Binoculars and Use Them: I always carry my binoculars and use them every few steps to examine the are around me.
+8. Carry Binoculars and Use Them: I always carry my best hunting binoculars and use them every few steps to examine the are around me.
 If you see something out of the ordinary, study it with binoculars.
 Pieces of deer antler become much more obvious through the lens of binoculars.

 9. Cover a lot of Ground: This can be confusing because when some people hear, cover a lot of ground, they move quickly.
 That is not what I mean.
 You still need to move slowly and stay focused on the ground, but sometimes shed hunting is measured in miles covered instead of antlers found.
 It depends on the area where you shed hunt, but I have measured miles covered anywhere from 5 to 10 miles per antler found.

 10. Find One Look for the Other: I've been shed hunting with guys that find a great shed and can't wait to get out of the woods to show their buddies, but they are missing out on a great opportunity to find the other antler from the same buck.
 Very often the other side is close by.
 Once a deer sheds one antler, it becomes uncomfortable for him to carry the other on one side of his head.
 He will try to dislodge and shake that antler off to lighten the load.